 Dr. Jens Ducrée has a master’s and PhD in Physics.
 Before joining DCU as an Associate Professor in 2008, he founded and led the groups ”Lab-on-a-Chip Technologies” and the ”Lab-on-a-Chip Foundry Service” at the HSG-IMIT (now Hahn-Schickard) in Villingen-Schwenningen, Germany.
 Since 2005 Dr. Ducrée was also a member of faculty at the world-renowned Institute for Microsystems Engineering (IMTEK) at the University of Freiburg (Germany).

-community, amongst them 97 papers in mostly top-quartile journals of the field (72
+the research community, amongst them 98 papers in mostly top-quartile

-times upon invitation plus 134 and 15 times at other meetings and seminars,
+times upon invitation plus 135 and 15 times at other meetings and seminars,

 respectively) in the field of microsystems and microfluidic lab-on-a-chip technologies,

-amounts to 38 (i10-index: 87) with a total number of 4858 citations (as of June 2,
+(i10-index: 87) with a total number of 4928 citations (as of September 20,

-Dr. Ducrée is presently a member of several program or executive committees and general chair of the International Conference on Miniaturized Systems for Chemistry and Life Sciences (μTAS 2016) in Dublin (Ireland) and the IEEE International Conference on Micro Electro Mechanical Systems (MEMS 2018) in Belfast (Northern Ireland).
+Dr. Ducrée is presently a member of several program or executive committees and general hosting chair of the International Conference on Miniaturized Systems for Chemistry and Life Sciences (μTAS 2016) in Dublin (Ireland) and the IEEE International Conference on Micro Electro Mechanical Systems (MEMS 2018) in Belfast (Northern Ireland).
 Dr. Ducrée is editorial board member of the scientific journal Nature Microsystems & Nanoengineering and (guest) editor of various special issues.
-In 2006 he received the FAM-award for excellence of scientific achievements in Microsystems Technology from the Faculty of Engineering at the University of Freiburg (Germany) and was named the President’s Researcher of the Year at Dublin City University (Ireland) in 2016.
+In 2006, he received the FAM-award for excellence of scientific achievements in Microsystems Technology from the Faculty of Engineering at the University of Freiburg (Germany) and was named the President’s Researcher of the Year at Dublin City University (Ireland) in 2016.

 His application-focused approach is documented by an intellectual property